-David Cubitt stars with Naomi Watts and Oliver Platt in feature film Shut In, to be released in early 2016 and he will also be seen this season in Showtime's hit series Ray Donovan.
+David Cubitt stars with Naomi Watts and Oliver Platt in feature film Shut In, released in early 2016 and he was seen in Showtime's hit series Ray Donovan.

-Victor Maddern was born on March 16, 1926 in Seven Kings, Ilford, Essex, England as Victor Jack Maddern.
-He was an actor, known for Four Desperate Men (1959), Chitty Chitty Bang Bang (1968) and I'm All Right Jack (1959).
+Victor Maddern was born on March 16, 1928 in Seven Kings, Ilford, Essex, England as Victor Jack Maddern.
+He was an actor, known for Chitty Chitty Bang Bang (1968), Four Desperate Men (1959) and I'm All Right Jack (1959).
 He was married to Joan Neuville.
 He died on June 22, 1993 in London, England.

 Actress | Mahler